micromys/winCron/README.md

 # CRONTAB for Windows 10

-Disclaimer: the program is tested under Windows 10 with Python 2.7 but should also work under Windows 7,8
+This program is tested under Windows 10 with Python 2.7 but should also work under Windows 7,8

 ## crontab.pyc
-Crontab for windows
+Crontab for windows 10

 A Windows crontab.pyc program analogue to linux crontab utility